Mouad-kimdil/ft_printf/README.md

 ## Project Description

-"ft_printf" is a crucial project in the 42 School curriculum, challenging you to implement your version of the printf function.
+"ft_printf" is a crucial project in the 42 School cursus, challenging you to implement your version of the printf function.
 This project involves handling various format specifiers, such as `%s`, `%d`, `%x`, etc., and providing the expected output for different types of input.

 ## Usage